pedrocarmona/tailor_made/README.md

 ## Credits

 This project is a remake from a project developed by [@archan937](https://github.com/archan937), I am glad I could see it running.
 Since I saw Paul's project, I have tried to replicate it in another tools, but the in the end, there was always something missing.
-I really like the ideia to allow users to build dinamic queries without need of sql or excel skills.
+I really like the idea to allow users to build dynamic queries without need of sql or excel skills.

 Also, thank you [Andrew](https://github.com/ankane) for building Blazer, Groupdate and Chartkick.